 The following translation is a report by LJ photographer and humanitarian, Nguyen Vu Phuoc.
 It involves a 2017 acid assault on Nguyen Ngoc Dep, a vibrant high school girl with her entire life ahead of her.
 Dep’s plight was so profoundly moving to us that the decision to take up her cause was instantaneous.

-NOTE: There are 4 updates below, the latest being June 19, 2019.
+NOTE: There are 6 chronological updates below, the latest being April 20, 2021.
 It includes some heart-rending videos of where she is today, and the meaning that has come into her life.